viamrobotics/docs/docs/how-tos/manage-modules.md

    Supply the path to the resulting archive file in the next step.

-1. Run `viam module upload` to upload your custom module to the Viam registry:
+1. Run `viam module upload` to upload your custom module to the Viam Registry:

    ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    viam module upload --version <version> --platform <platform> <module-path>
    ```

-   For example, the following command uploads a module compressed as an archive named `my-module.tar.gz` to the Viam registry, and increments the [`version`](/cli/#using-the---version-argument) of the module to version `1.0.1`:
+   For example, the following command uploads a module compressed as an archive named `my-module.tar.gz` to the Viam Registry, and increments the [`version`](/cli/#using-the---version-argument) of the module to version `1.0.1`:

    ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
    viam module upload --version 1.0.1 --platform darwin/arm64 my-module.tar.gz